j8ahmed/theodinproject_projects/etch-a-sketch/README.md

 - [x] Add grid lines to canvas area.
 - [x] Add an event listener for hover on each grid div to set it's color to black.
 - [x] Add a button at the top of the screen that will clear all the divs of any color.
-- [ ] Add a button to toggle the mode of the paint from normal black to random colors.
+- [x] Add a button to toggle the mode of the paint from normal black to random colors.
-- [ ]
+- [ ] Style project to match UI design doc.
 - [ ]
 - [ ]
 - [ ]